- Personal Injury

 Although my family may disagree, I did not become an attorney because I like to argue.
 I went to law school with the initial goal of becoming a child advocate.

 My first position after graduation was as staff attorney for the New York City Administration for Children’s Services.
 There, I prosecuted child abuse and neglect cases which was emotionally draining.
 So, after two and a half years I switched to practicing matrimonial and family law.
-Quickly learning that that too was also emotionally grueling, I switched gears, taking a position at the Office of the New York State Attorney General as an Assistant Attorney General in the Litigation Bureau.
+Quickly learning that it, too, was emotionally grueling, I switched gears, taking a position at the Office of the New York State Attorney General as an Assistant Attorney General in the Litigation Bureau.
 For ten years, I defended multiple State agencies in legal matters including administrative proceedings; Title VII and ADA employment discrimination; 42 U.S.C.S. §1983 proceedings and in other federal and state constitutional and statutory law issues.
 I litigated and won jury trials in Federal court and argued at the New York State Appellate Division, First Department.

 I moved to Fairfield, Connecticut in 2008 and took time off to be with my two sons.
 I re-entered the profession in 2014, taking an associate’s position at a boutique law firm that specialized in a multitude of legal areas.
 There, I worked on various matters including the defense of workers’ compensation cases.
 In 2018, I was lucky enough to join Miller Rosnick where my primary focus is on workers’ compensation and personal injury matters.